michelinux/blog.socc.io/_posts/2017-08-10-user-defined-aggregation-functions.md

 ---

 As I’m learning Spark (and Scala) some of the topics are a little bit too difficult for me.
-I’m talking about the User-Defined Aggregation Functions, for example, which are treated in Chapter 5 of the *Spark: The definitive guide, 1st Edition* by **PUT HERE THE AUTHORS**.
+One of them is the **User-Defined Aggregation Functions**, a topic discussed in Chapter 5 of the *Spark: The definitive guide, 1st Edition* by by Bill Chambers and Matei Zaharia (btw, I great book that I highly recommend).
 I find the example in the book a bit _meagre_.
 It doesn't explain what's going on, so I decided to have a better look at those.
 What I wrote here is what I learned, the way I understood it.
 Woudl you find any mistake, please ping me on twitter, or do a pull request on this same blog.

 Let's say that you want to calculate the percentile of a column.
 Just to give you an example, if you had a table with all the income for each USA citizen plus some other data, you could use it to calculate: